Our Gardens - Come get to know our specialty gardens and gardeners! Adult volunteers will assist skilled gardeners at these horticultural jewels.

 Katie Black's Garden - This Japanese stroll garden is on Beacon Hill.
 This hidden gem fell into disrepair but steady effort has reclaimed most of the park.
 Be part of the effort to unearth a brick path or a rock wall that hasn't seen the light of day in years!
 Contact email@example.com

-Eagle Scout Projects - Eagle Scout Projects support park initiatives and infrastructure.
+Small Group and Scout Projects - Small Group and Eagle Scout Projects support park initiatives and infrastructure.
 You will make a big difference to Seattle's Parks and Green Spaces.
-The project list shows the parks our staff have requested.
-Please read the Seattle Parks and Recreation Eagle Scout Information List and the Volunteer Behavior Expectations under Downloads on the Volunteer Web page while you review these available projects.
+The project list shows the parks projects our staff have requested, many of which require planning and fundraising.
+If you are a Scout, please review the Eagle Scout Information List and the Volunteer Behavior Expectations under Downloads on the Volunteer Web page while you review these available projects.

 Camp Long Environmental Learning Center - Build signs and install them as your project!
 Come to Camp Long for our Challenge Course Elements.
 Fundraising for materials required.
 For more information call or txt Ken Turner at 206-399-2205.